NibiruChain/py-sdk/README.md

 - `poetry` is used for managing virtual environments, dependency resolution, package installations, package building, and package publishing.
 - We assume you're on a Unix machine such as WSL2 Ubuntu, MacOS, or a common Linux distro.

-Currently, `nibiru-py` is created with Python 3.9.13.
+Currently, `nibiru` is created with Python 3.9.13.
 It may be compatible with higher versions, but we only run end-to-end tests in 3.9.13.

 ## Setting up a professional dev environment with `pyenv` and `poetry`